How to Bleach Hair at Home - Bleach Blonde Hair Without Fear

 Whenever you dye your hair at home, it’s absolutely essential to know your existing hair colour, level and tone before you start.
 Hair level charts give a general colour name and number and tell you which pigments contribute to your colour, but they do vary by brand, so check the website of the brand you’re intending to use.

-Once you know what colour and tone you are, you need to decide which colour and tone you wish to change to.
+Once you know what colour and tone you are, you need to decide which hair colour and tone you wish to change to.
 Easy?
 Not really.
 There are so many different shades of blonde – light, beige, golden, ash, bleach, platinum or even strawberry – and each comes with a different tone.
-A common bleaching mistake is ending up with orange or even greenish looking hair.
+When bleaching your hair at home, a common bleaching mistake is ending up with orange or even greenish looking hair.
 So, know what you have, know where you’re going.
 Know, known as opposed to “No, NOOOO!”

-At-home, bleaching normally requires more than one box of products.
+At-home bleaching normally requires more than one box of products.
 If you aren't using a fully inclusive bleaching kit, then be sure you understand what you’re missing, apart from the bleach.
 You’ll usually need a bowl to mix the product, a dye brush, bleach powder, developer, and toner.
 A toner is key, without it, your cool blonde may end up a rather brassy yellow.
+At Garnier, we’ve made your life easier by offering at home hair bleaching kits for you to achieve your golden locks.
+Check out our bleaching kits below!

 You wouldn’t bake a cake without eggs.
 Before you start, make sure you have everything you need close at hand.
 Towel, bleach, toner, bowl, gloves.
 Check.
 You can’t just wing it.